 Figure 7: The logic and organisation of the synthesis program which is responsible for scheduling reactions for synthesis and analysis on ChemSpeed, NMR and MS platforms.
 The program takes in the chemical space, sorts it, divides it up into batches and adds a standard reaction for each batch to give, the batch space.
 Batches are then extracted from the batch space depending on batch count.
 The batch then generates a csv of all the reagent masses required to make up the reactions in the run.
 This csv is read and filled by a chemist and then, checked by the program to create updated batches.
 The updated batches are then stored in logs, generate Stock, Sample, MS CSVs and a NMR Json.
 The CSVs and Jason files are then sent to their respective platforms.
 It is possible to retake failed reactions, by re-writing them to the batch space.

 The program initially takes in the chemical space generated previously, and sorts it based on reaction price and reagents.
-The workflow is plagued with errors once first set up.
-Hence the first few batches typically fail.
-When a batch or reaction fails, these can be easily retaken by the programme.
+When in their development phase, automated workflows are plagued with errors.
+Hence the first few batches typically fail and need to be repeated several time until the automated set up is stabilized.
 The sorting algorithm is therefore responsible for selecting the cheapest reaction first, to minimise expenses.
-Additionally, the ChemSpeed platform is incapable of handling solids and is limited to handling 48 reactions at once.
+Additionally, our ChemSpeed SWING platform is incapable of handling solids and is limited to handling 48 reactions at once with our current setup.
 This requires the workflow to be broken down into 16 batches each of which requires the chemist to weigh out reagents.
-Therefore, the sorting algorithm also selects batch reactions to minimise the number of reagents the chemist has to weigh in a run.
+Therefore, the sorting algorithm also selects batch reactions to minimise the number of reagents the chemist has to weigh per run.
 Consequently, sorting the chemical space reduces expenses and chemist physical efforts.

 The sorted chemical space is then divided into batches of 47 along with an added standard reaction to generate the batch space.
 The standard reaction allows the chemist to quickly check if reaction parameters and machinery conditions were kept consistent between runs.
-The standard reaction is selected based on a successful reaction with a clean spectrum, allowing quick NMR interpretation for both the chemist and workflow.
+The standard reaction is selected based on a successful reaction identified manually and having a clean and clear spectrum, allowing quick NMR interpretation for both the chemist and workflow.
 The standard reaction used was reaction 24 which is a combination of iron, reagent 3, and reagent 17.
 Therefore, standard reactions play the role of quality control.

-Batches are then extracted by the batch space depending on the batch count.
+Batches are then extracted from the general batch space depending on a “batch count” (corresponding to the latest batch that has been successfully run +1).
 For example, a batch count of 3 extracts batch 3 from the batch space.
 Batch count starts at count 0 and ends at count 15.
 The count is updated by the program only once the Stock CSV, Batch CSV, MS CSV and NMR Jason have been generated.